TROOPS TO TEACHING

 The Graduate Route

-- For those that have a minimum degree qualification of 2:2, and GSCE grade C passes in English, Maths and, for those wishing to train in the primary sector, Science the government guidance is to investigate the School Direct (salaried and non-salaried) routes into teaching.
+- For those that have a minimum degree qualification of 2:2, and GSCE grade C or Level 4 passes in English, Maths and, for those wishing to train in the primary sector Science, the government’s guidance is to investigate the School Direct (salaried and non-salaried) routes into teaching.

 - Application is through UCAS looking for available School Direct Courses